Observational Evidence of Evolving Dark Matter Profiles at $z\leq 1$

 \subsection{Individual RCs}

-For extracting kinematics of selected sample (344 SFGs), we exploit publicly available datacubes (data availability\footnote{KROSS: http://astro.dur.ac.uk/KROSS/data.html}), and kinematics of these objects were re-derived from KROSS datacubes employing 3D-BAROLO code \citep{ETD15, ETD16}.
-The latter takes into account the beam smearing correction in 3D-space and provides the moment maps, the stellar surface brightness profile, the rotation curve (RC), the dispersion curve (DC) along with the kinematic models.
-After running the 3D-Barolo, we assess the quality of the objects, which is defined by taking into account the signal-to-noise (S/N), and limitation of 3D-Barolo (e.g. inclination).
-The best quality objects, i.e., Quality-1 \& 2, are the one that have $\mathrm{S/N}\geq3$ and inclination $30^{\circ} \leq \theta_i \leq 75^{\circ}$.
+To extract kinematics of a selected sample (344 SFGs), we exploited publicly available datacubes (data availability\footnote{KROSS: http://astro.dur.ac.uk/KROSS/data.html}), and the kinematics of these objects were re-derived from KROSS datacubes employing the 3D-BAROLO code \citep{ETD15, ETD16}.
+The latter takes into account the beam smearing correction in 3D-space and provides moment maps, the stellar surface brightness profile, the RC, the dispersion curve (DC), along with the kinematic models.
+After running the 3D-Barolo, we assessed the quality of the objects, which is defined by taking the S/N into account, and limitation of 3D-Barolo (e.g., inclination).
+The best quality objects, that is to say quality-1 and 2, are the ones that have a $\mathrm{S/N}\geq3$\footnote{Here S/N corresponds to the signal in each spaxel in the masked region of a datacube.} and an inclination $30^{\circ} \leq \theta_i \leq 75^{\circ}$.
 Apart from this, our RCs were corrected for pressure gradients, which likely affect the kinematics of high-$z$ galaxies.
-Out of 344 KROSS objects, we choose to analyse only 256 rotation dominated Quality-1 \& 2 objects, referred to as Q12 sample, for details we refer the reader to \citet{GS21a}.
-In the following work, we have used this Q12 sample and their RCs to analyse the dark matter distribution.
+Out of the 344 KROSS objects, we chose to analyze only 256 rotation dominated objects, referred to as the Q12 sample, for details we refer the reader to \citet{GS21a}.
+In the following work, we use this Q12 sample to analyze the DM distribution.